 - Stop into the sweet whitewashed church with its glass arched window behind the altar, for extraordinary ocean views and a tranquil reprieve from the hustle and bustle.

-- Carlos and Charlie’s: a double-story bar/pub with a laid-back ambience and an irreverent attitude (a hanging sign out the front reads “Customer always wrong”)
+- Carlos and Charlie’s: A double-story bar/pub with a laid-back ambiance and an irreverent attitude (a hanging sign out the front reads “Customer always wrong”).

-- Fusion: stylish restaurant/bar on the beachfront that attracts a young, fun-loving crowd who come for the fire shows every night and to snare a romantic table on the beach lit by hurricane lanterns
+- Fusion: A stylish restaurant/bar on the beachfront that attracts a young, fun-loving crowd who come for the fire shows every night and to share a romantic table on the beach lit by hurricane lanterns.

 - Kool by Playa Ttukan: The town’s other famous beach club inhabits a stretch of sand that’s famous for attracting the beautiful people, both in and out of their bikinis.

 - In Fashion: This design hotel, situated at the heart of the nightclub strip, feels a little like a nightclub itself.
-A dramatically undulating tiled wall leads to the art-filled lobby featuring post modern furniture and an unending electronic beat.
-(Check rates)
+A dramatically undulating tiled wall leads to the art-filled lobby featuring post-modern furniture and an unending electronic beat.

-- Hotel el Punto: This New York loft-style hotel is sleek and modern, from the limestone exterior to the exposed brick feature walls, abstract paintings and polished floorboards.
-The fabulous rooftop bar features reflecting pools and daybeds for cocktail hour lounging.
-(Check rates)
+- Hotel el Punto: This New York loft-style hotel is sleek and modern, from the limestone exterior to the exposed brick feature walls, abstract paintings, and polished floorboards.
+The fabulous rooftop bar features reflecting pools and day beds for cocktail hour lounging.